Variety

 Ava Maddox

-Ava Maddox was the Visuals Editor for her fourth year on the BluePrints staff.
+Graduate Ava Maddox was the Visuals Editor for the 2022-2023 school year, her fourth year with Cedar BluePrints.
 She is pursuing filmmaking and screenwriting, and loves music and art.

 Avatar photo